 My photograph (above) shows two of the men who walked off and the lady who stayed.
 They’re discussing the film’s infamous script, just after they talked to one of the assistant directors about the script.

 PREVIOUSLY: Why I didn’t walk off Adam Sandler’s Ridiculous Six set

 Just before he leaves, the man on the right attempts to gather as many of the 100-plus extras into a holding tent like the one pictured (below).
 [Mas…]

 (PNS reporting from WASHINGTON, D.C.)
 America will pause Monday to remember the life and message of Ricky Martin Luther King Jr., whose Tengo a Dream y Dance! speech changed the nation forever.

-Post offices and other public facilities will be closed, banks and stock exchanges take the day off and salsa picante and sweet potato pie – his favorite snack combo – are on sale all across America.
-Today would have been RMLK’s 34th birthday.
+Post offices and other public facilities will be closed, banks and stock exchanges are taking the day off and salsa picante and sweet potato pie – his favorite snack combo – will go on sale all across America.
+Monday would have been RMLK’s 39th birthday.

-Despite his tragic death in 2007 (he was shot and killed by the president of his fan club before an appearance in Dallas) King’s promotion of “love, equality, justice, innocence, malice, refuge, oppression, freedom” has continued to resonate among confused Latinos and Anglos alike.
+Despite his tragic death in 2007 (he was shot and killed by the president of his fan club before an appearance in Dallas) King’s promotion of “love, equality, justice, innocence, malice, refuge, oppression, freedom” has continued to resonate for confused African-Americans, Latinos, Afro-Latinos and Anglos alike.
 [Mas…]

 Some Twitter users are just unclear on the concept, especially when it comes to the appropriate use of the #JeSuisCharlie hashtag, the most popular ever (“heat map,” above).
 The viral slogan — coined after the massacre at Paris satire magazine Charlie Hebdo — affirms support of free expression.

 French-deficient?
 “Je suis Charlie” means “I am Charlie.”